gkroesc/Shroff_lab/Image_Processing_Analysis/Registration/instructions.md

 # Registration

 This is the last processing step before images are put through deep learning.
 It crops down each image and rescales in z so that it has the correct number of slices.
 Use the split dual-view application if the dual color image splitter was used on the diSPIM and two different colors of fluoresence were used.
-Use the bypass file if bypass mode was used on the diSPIM and only one color was used for fluoresence
+Use the bypass file if bypass mode was used on the diSPIM and only one color was used for fluorescence

 ## Split Dual-view Application